Lecale/NimExamples/ReadMe.md

 # Beginner level scripts
-This repository just consists of simple examples which caught my interest
+This repository primarily consists of simple examples which caught my interest.
+In sub folders are things I might use, or found fun.